seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

 { OPENAI_API_KEY: [ "OPENAI_API_KEY should start with 'sk-'" ] }
 ```

 The process should also exit with a non-zero status code (confirm with `echo $?` on macOS/Linux immediately after — it should print `1`, not `0`).
-This proves that a malformed key is caught **immediately**, not two hours from now during a live API call.

-Now restore your real key and confirm the happy path:
+Now restore your real key:

 ```bash
 echo "OPENAI_API_KEY=sk-REPLACE_WITH_YOUR_REAL_KEY" > .env